 Engineered hardwood is highly recommended for highly humid regions, for they are artificially manufactured to withstand the pressures of extreme heat and humid weather conditions.
 Basically, it is manufactured through a process of extreme exposure to heat, and later, exposed to pressure to bond plywood with a layer of dense hardwood.

-It is this manufacturing process that allow engineered hardwood to put up a solid defense against humidity, and since it is watertight, it will delight you with its durability for years to come.
+It is this manufacturing process that allow engineered hardwood to put up a solid defence against humidity, and since it is watertight, it will delight you with its durability for years to come.
 If you are particularly worried about high levels of humidity on below-grade areas in your house, engineered planks are a great option for your furniture.

 A unique and insanely versatile variety of Australian hardwood, Jarrah is famous for its incredible strength and remarkable durability.
 You see, Jarrah is actually a kind of timber that will beguile you with its beautiful color palettes, ranging from golden blondes to rich reds and mahogany.